SchmollerLab/Cell_ACDC/docs/source/getting-started.rst

 -----------------------------------
 **1. Launch data prep module…**

-Through pressing “Launch data prep module…” in the main menu, the data preparation module can be launched.
+Through pressing "Launch data prep module…" in the main menu, the data preparation module can be launched.
 In this step, a sharp image from a z stack can be selected, and afterwards the images can be automatically aligned in a way that cells stay in one position for time lapse experiments.

 The alignment process is done using the function ``skimage.registration.phase_cross_correlation`` from the `scikit-image library <https://scikit-image.org/>`__.

-To start off, click “File” in the top ribbon and then select “Open”.
-Select the position folder, for example “Position_1”, which you want to start preparing.
+To start off, click "File" in the top ribbon and then select "Open".
+Select the position folder, for example "Position_1", which you want to start preparing.
 A pop up will appear which asks you for the channel name.
 Here you should input the channel on which basis you want to align.

 In the next menu, select the desired number of frames and z-slices.
 Here you can also add another custom field, which will be saved in the metadata table.
 Later, this will be added as a column to the output table.